When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 • The 10-core GPU unit ships with a 35W adapter that has two USB-C ports.
 Want one for your 8-core Air?
 It will cost you a bit extra.

-• Battery life was impressive to the point we routinely forgot to plug the Air in.
+• Battery life was impressive to the point I routinely forgot to plug the Air in.
 Apple says you’ll get up to 18 hours on a single charge.
-We reckon if you don’t get a full day and change, that’ll be down to badly behaved energy-sapping apps – or very heavy workloads.
+I reckon if you don’t get a full day and change, that’ll be down to badly behaved energy-sapping apps – or very heavy workloads.

-• We stick with our recommendation with modern Apple laptops to upgrade the RAM to 16GB.
+• I stick with my recommendation with modern Apple laptops to upgrade the RAM to 16GB.
 8GB was mostly fine during review, but you’ll want headroom for the future unless you upgrade your laptop often.

 Let’s get right to it: this is the best Apple laptop – the best Mac – for most people.
 The redesign is a success.
 It’s powerful.
 The screen is great.
 The audio is impressive.
 The camera is… well, there’s always the odd flub.